shivamkumard107/ArduinoAndModules/MPU6050/readme.md

-=> This is the code of HowtoMechatronics.com
+=> Code used is on HowtoMechatronics.com

 => Code is running correctly but the yaw value keeps on increasing so it not stable at one position